DanielaP10/Biologia-Comparada-II/README.md

     `      \(/|\)/       `              Datation of subfamily Desmodontinae, family Phyllostomidae
             " ` "

-In this repository are my script of Rev Bayes and the data that I use in my proyect of Comparative Biology II.
+In this repository is my script of Rev Bayes and the data that I used in my proyect of Comparative Biology II.

 The central script is Desmo_dating.rev, where there are the priors and parameters of my analysis.